PTXprint – Bible Layout For Everyone

 “What you have here is amazing and I’m sure it’s going to be used all over the world”

-Attractive verse-aligned diglots are very easy to produce:
+Attractive verse-aligned diglots are relatively easy to produce with just a few extra clicks:

 How does it work?
 PTXprint generates the .tex template based on your preferences and then calls XeTeX to do the actual page layout.
 XeTeX is controlled by a set of macros that have been optimized for scripture.
 The TeX macros shipped with PTXprint have been enhanced to provide additional functionality that the Paratext macros do not provide.